 In a point-to-point scenario where no hub exists you are relying on each edge device to connect to another edge device making the network design more complex and from an application performance point of view it’s the edge device making decisions about the network traffic locally.
 An SD-WAN Hub delivers a better less complex network topology and delivers application monitoring from the core of the network, monitoring traffic flow at every site which delivers complete end to end application performance.

-For example, if you are troubleshooting inter-site connectivity a hub and spoke network delivers a less complex network, If an underlay circuit at a datacenter or HQ has an increase in latency, packet loss or jitter that affects Microsoft RDP traffic, with a non-hub design the datacenter traffic will flow over an alternative path at the datacenter, however, the other branch offices may not see the traffic flow change.
+For example, if you are troubleshooting inter-site connectivity a hub and spoke network delivers a less complex network, If an underlay circuit at a data centre or HQ has an increase in latency, packet loss or jitter that affects Microsoft RDP traffic, with a non-hub design the data centre traffic will flow over an alternative path at the data centre, however, the other branch offices may not see the traffic flow change.
 With a hub design, it monitors application traffic from end to end.